redkite-labs/redkitecms-docs/book/add-custom-theme.rst

         internal.html.twig
         internal_1.html.twig

-in this case the home template might inherit from the **template_a.html.twig** and the other two templates from the **template_b.html.twig** and, both of them, inherit from **base.html.twig**
+in this case the home template inherits from the **template_a.html.twig** and the others internal templates from the **template_b.html.twig**.
+The templates inside the support folder inherit from the **base.html.twig** template.

-Supposing that both the templates saved into the support folder have some slots definition, that slots are merged with that found into the **base.html.twig** saved into the **base.xml** file.
+In this case if the support templates contain repeated slots, these are merged with those found into the **base.html.twig** and all of them are saved into the **base.xml** configuration file.

 The design
 ~~~~~~~~~~

-RedKite CMS uses **twig** as template engine, so when you have converted the templates to html,
+RedKite CMS uses **twig** as template engine, so when you have converted the templates
-you must write them to twig.
+to html from your design, you must adapt them to twig.

 Clean the template
 ~~~~~~~~~~~~~~~~~~

-First of all the template does not need the header section because it is inherited by the Symfony's base twig template or from another custom one, so remove everything that is external to the body tag:
+First of all, templates do not need the header section because it is inherited by the base twig template provided by the CMS or from another custom one.

+Please, remove everything that is external to the body tag:

 .. code-block:: html